mdn/translated-content/files/fr/learn/tools_and_testing/client-side_javascript_frameworks/vue_getting_started/index.md

     <kbd>Enter</kbd>

-3. The first menu you’ll be presented with allows you to choose which features you want to include in your project.
+3. The first menu you'll be presented with allows you to choose which features you want to include in your project.
 Make sure that "Babel" and "Linter / Formatter" are selected.
 If they are not, use the arrow keys and the space bar to toggle them on.
 Once they are selected, press to proceed.

     <kbd>Enter</kbd>

-4. Next you’ll select a config for the linter / formatter.
+4. Next you'll select a config for the linter / formatter.
 Navigate to "Eslint with error prevention only" and hit again.
 This will help us catch common errors, but not be overly opinionated.

     <kbd>Enter</kbd>